Feel-ix-343/markdown-oxide/README.md

 ## Usage

+==I am trying to get this into package distributions right now!!!
+This should be easier soon==

 First, compile the plugin.
 Clone the repo and then run `cargo build --release`

 Next, follow the directions for your editor